2024 MotoGP World Championship: Season summary

-Ducati won their sixth Constructors Championship.

-race win, ahead of Marc Márquez and Marco Bezzecchi.
+In Jerez, Jorge Martín took his second sprint victory of the season, in a race session notable for 15 separate incidents of riders crashing due to weather conditions creating unpredictable damp patches on an otherwise dry race course.
+Francesco Bagnaia took the main race win, ahead of Marc Márquez and Marco Bezzecchi.
 In Le Mans, Martín achieved a perfect weekend to extend his championship lead, winning both the sprint and main races from pole position.
 Marquéz continued his streak of second place podium finishes in both races and moved into third in the championship.
 Bagnaia struggled in the sprint before retiring on the third lap, but managed to take the final podium position in the main race.
 In Montmeló for the first of two rounds, Aprilia rider Aleix Espargaró announced his plans to retire at the conclusion of the 2024 season at a special Friday press conference, before achieving pole position and the sprint race victory on Saturday.
 Bagnaia took the main race win, with Martín and Márquez completing the podium.
 At Mugello, Martín started from pole, but Bagnaia took the sprint and grand prix victories (despite a three-place grid penalty) to cut the championship deficit to 18 points.
 In Assen, Bagnaia completed a perfect weekend, taking pole position and both race wins, with Martín finishing runner-up in all sessions.
 Martín initially dominated the weekend in Sachensring, getting pole position and winning the sprint before crashing from the lead on the penultimate lap of the main race, ultimately gifting the win to Bagnaia.
 With this victory, Bagnaia re-took the championship lead for the first time since Portugal to enter the summer break with a 10 point advantage over Martín.